WiIIson/EMGFlow-Python-Package/docs/guide/what-is-emgflow.md

 - **Experimental methods** <br><br> EMGFlow is ideal for analysing data recorded from participants using standard experimental techniques (e.g., within/between/mixed designs).
 Researchers and clinicians without extensive knowledge of sEMG processing can analyse electromyographyic recordings with only a few lines of code. _EMGFlow_ was designed with researchers in mind to streamline the process of cleaning and extraction of research-relevant features.
 Most functions in EMGFlow use common sense defaults, drawn from standard in the physiological and psychologcical literature, to generate reliable and reproducible results.

-## Contributing
+## Community Guidelines

 We welcome contributions to the project.
-These can be initiated through [GitHub](https://github.com/WiIIson/EMGFlow-Python-Package) on the project's [issue tracker](https://github.com/WiIIson/EMGFlow-Python-Package/issues) or through a pull request.
-Suggestions for feature enhancements, tips, as well as general questions and concerns can also be expressed through direct interaction with contributors and developers.
+Contributions are welcome via issues or pull requests.
+Suggestions for features, usage tips, and questions can also be raised through [GitHub Discussions](https://github.com/WiIIson/EMGFlow-Python-Package/discussions).
 You can also contact us over email.

-If you experience any challenges with this module such as bugs, test support, or feature requests, please feel free to use this issue tracker.